AckerlyXu/heima/articles/batch/batch-management-dotnet.md

 7. Delete the resource group.

 Before deleting the newly created Batch account and resource group, you can view them in the [Azure portal Preview][azure_portal]:

-To run the sample application successfully, you must first register it with your Azure AD tenant in the Azure portal and grant permissions to the Azure Resource Manager API.
-Follow the steps provided in [Authenticate Batch management applications with Azure AD](./batch-aad-auth.md#use-azure-ad-with-batch-service-solutions).

 [aad_about]:../active-directory/active-directory-whatis.md
 [aad_adal]:../active-directory/develop/active-directory-authentication-libraries.md